-Sometimes the issue windows cannot set up a homegroup on this computer win 10 occurs when the services are not working.
+Sometimes the issue is that Windows cannot set up a homegroup on this computer.
+Win 10 occurs when the services are not working.
 To resolve this,

 Once done, restart the service manually and check if the error persists.

-Allow Complete Control to Machine Keys and Peer Networking folders.
+Allow Complete Control of Machine Keys and Peer Networking folders.

 In some cases, the system processes hinder the setup; control should be given to machine keys to avoid this.
 To do so,